captn3m0/hackertray/README.md

 1.  `-c`: Enables comments support.
 Clicking on links will also open the comments page on HN.
 Can be switched off via the UI, but the setting is not remembered.
 2.  `--chrome PROFILE-PATH`: Specifying a profile path to a chrome directory will make HackerTray read the Chrome History file to mark links as read.
 Links are checked once every 5 minutes, which is when the History file is copied (to override the lock in case Chrome is open), searched using sqlite and deleted.
 This feature is still experimental.
 3.  `--firefox PROFILE-PATH`: Specify path to a firefox profile directory.
 HackerTray will read your firefox history from this profile, and use it to mark links as read.
 Pass `auto` as PROFILE-PATH to automatically read the default profile and use that.
+4. `--reverse` (or `-r`).
+Switches the order for the elements in the menu, so Quit is at top.
+Use this if your system bar is at the bottom of the screen.

 Note that the `--chrome` and `--firefox` options are independent, and can be used together.
 However, they cannot be specified multiple times (so reading from 2 chrome profiles is not possible).